jlangch/venice/doc/readme/database.md

 ```

-Download and start the PostgreSQL container:
+Download and start the PostgreSQL docker container:

 ```clojure
 (do